 - A flowchart format: Use a flowchart to map out and plan procedures that include many possible outcomes.
 This is a good choice when the results are not always predictable.

 Lucidchart has a library of customizable templates to help visualize your SOP.
 See our examples that could be included as part of an SOP on qualifying and processing sales leads.

 Get the team together and ask them how they think the job should be performed.
 These are the people who you are going to ask to adhere to the SOP, so you want to be sure that it makes sense to them and that all the necessary tasks are included.

-There will be multiple drafts and reviews—make sure you invite your team to review the drafts so they can make additional suggestions.
+There will be multiple drafts and reviews—make sure to invite your team to review the drafts so they can make additional suggestions.

 Step 4: Define the scope

 It’s possible that the SOP you are working on is dependent on other SOPs and teams in other departments in order to be completed successfully.
 Determine whether it is sufficient to reference those other procedures or if you need to add them to the current standard operating procedure document.
-Maybe you need a flowchart or a map to clearly define dependencies and responsible parties.
+Consideer using a flowchart or a map to clearly define dependencies and responsible parties.

 Use Lucidchart to create the documents you need to monitor and track procedural paths and dependencies.

 Knowing your audience helps you determine how you should write your SOP document.
 Consider these questions: